 So, I was at the dentist the other day and he was all, “Woah, your teeth suck.
-You're a really crappy toothbrusher.”
+Are you using an old toothbrush?
+You're a really crappy brusher.”

 And I was like, “Dude, I'm rubber and you're glue.”

 In case you're looking for ways to make your dentist charge you even more, I'm chock full of them.

 He told me it was time to ditch the manual old toothbrush (I swear, that's exactly what he called it: “manual”) and invest in something a little fancier so I'd stop having to waste money on HIS services so often.

 Oh, sweet voice of logic, you know the words that pierce through my soul.